Recollements for graded gentle algebras from spherical band objects: Introduction

 \subsection{Acknowledgements}

-I am grateful to Giulio Salvatori for sharing his notes on surfacehedra, where the notion of pinched surface is also studied.
+I am grateful to Giulio Salvatori for sharing his notes on surfacehedra, where the notion of surface with conical singularities is studied.
+I would also like to thank Raf Bocklandt for pointing me to useful references.
 This paper is part of my Ph.D. thesis.
 I would like to thank my advisors Thomas Br\"ustle and Pierre-Guy Plamondon.